johnbayko/hicp/docs/hicp.rst

       Cursor position changes are not sent, cursor positioning is exclusively a client function.

+  "button":
+    Indicates whether the button will generate events.

+    "enabled":
+      The user agent will generate events from user actions.
+This is the default

+    "disabled":
+      The user agent will not generate events from user actions.

 textwidth: <string>
   If specified, this is used by these components: